J0K3RS-L4UGH/J0K3RS-L4UGH/README.md

 $ cat AboutMe.txt

 Hey, I J0K3RS-L4UGH, a hobbyist programmer coding in Python and Bash.
 I am currently learning Java, Assembly and C++.

 $ cat Projects.txt

-I am currently working on an Android app programmed in Java, which can interface with a PlayStation controller and remote control robots.
+I am currently working on an Android app programmed in Java which can interface with a PlayStation controller and remote control robots.

 $ shutdown now
 ```